If you haven’t thought about it yet, Thanksgiving is right around the corner.

-Today is a day filled with gratitude, family, and food!
+It’s a day filled with family, food, and gratitude.
 It is clear that food has a major influence on our weight loss goals, and our family definitely has some as well.

 It’s too easy on our journey to our ideal shape to think about what is left to do.
 To obsess over the things we still want to change.

 But sometimes greater progress comes from looking back at how far we’ve come.

 Though it seems counterintuitive, one of the best ways to get what you want is to be mindful of what you already have.

 So take some time to start an active gratitude practice this year!

 The Power of Gratitude